 If you are on this rocky shitty journey, if you’re at the start, in the middle or nearing the end I hope you can find comfort in yourself and others and find your fighting spirit.

 The mental freedom of knowing you are independent and can face life on your own is life changing.
 You suddenly stop searching, stop chasing and all those things you were searching for and chasing start coming to you and they’re better than what you were chasing.
 They are respectful.
 Something clicks, I’m not sure what it is, but something within the universe happens and everything changes and that starts with you

 I wish you strength and courage in your journey.
 Put one foot in front of the other and keep moving forward.
 You’ve got this x

-For a limited time, my eBook – Steps to Reach the Final Goodbye covering the first part of my journey to rebuild my life after divorce is available as a FREE download (normally $9.99aud).
+To Thank You for coming along on this journey (and reading down to this part of the post!!) download a copy of my eBook – Steps to Reach the Final Goodbye covering the first part of my journey to rebuild my life after divorce for FREE (normally $9.99aud).
 Enter your email address below to receive your FREE copy direct to your Inbox:

 Kirsty is a Mum, a student, a business owner, a blogger, a writer, a friend, a daughter, a sister and a strong woman determined to succeed in this new life forced upon her.

 4 lively boys + 1 busy Mum = A crazy life.

 Welcome to The Next Chapter!